 Sockets: I got mine through ESRC.
 Make sure you get Novar sockets (9-pin compactron) for use with 6GF7A/6KY8/6LR8.
 You can find ESRC on eBay as well.
 The PCB footprint for the socket is shown below.
 The diameter of the pin circle is 1000 mils = 1.000 inches = 25.4 mm.

 Output Transformers: If you’re price conscious, Edcor or James are probably your better options.
 Specifically, the James JS-6113HS ($75) looks like it would be a good fit, though, I have no personal experience with that particular transformer.
 Occasionally, TC Tubes in the US has them in stock.
 The DIY Audio crowd reports that James is friendly to deal with directly as well.
 The Edcor CXSE25-8-5k or CXSE25-4-5k ($90) is another well-suited option.
 Personally, I use the CXSE25-8-5k during development.
 Those transformers provide incredible value for the money.
+The One Electron UBT-2 ($110 from AES) is a nicely specced output transformer that is well suited for this project as well.
 In the low-cost end of the spectrum, there’s the Edcor XSE15-8-5k ($20).
 Yes!
 Twenty dollars!
 If you’re on a tight budget or building a compact amp, those Edcors are definitely worth considering.
 The sound quality does clean up quite a bit with the much bigger CXSE25 transformers.
 But … $20… For those who are looking to eke every bit of performance out of the circuit, I recommend having a pair of transformers custom wound by Electra-Print.
 You’ll need output transformers that are specified for 10 W, 60 mA, and 5 kΩ primary impedance.